Post Updated:🕓 4 min read

 Before going in all guns blazing, I’ve got a few worthwhile tips I’d like to share…

-This process creates quite a mess.
-If you’re at the beach make sure to pick up all the wax residue left on the floor once removed from the surfboard.
+If you’re at the beach or out and about, make sure to pick up all the wax residue you’ve just scrubbed off.
 A lot of surfboard waxes these days are organic but picking it up is just the conscientious thing to do.

 There you have it guys, a quick guide into how to remove surfboard wax from a surfboard!
 Doesn’t take too long or cost too much but can make a big difference to how well you do amongst the waves.